Your Guide to 2013 Tax Return Domination

-If you won’t finish your return and an extension past the tax deadline, you must file IRS Form 4868 by April 15 as well.
+If you won’t finish your return and need an IRS tax extension past the tax deadline, you must file IRS Form 4868 by April 15 as well.
 The deadline for extended tax filing is October 15, 2014 (an additional 6 months).
-Note that you still must submit estimated taxes due (if you owe) by April 15, and then submit any revisions and your return by October 15.
+Note that you still must submit estimated tax payments by April 15, and then submit any revisions and your return by October 15.

 Is it Too Late to Lower my Tax Liability?

 While you can no longer make charitable contributions or contribute to employer-sponsored tax advantaged accounts like 401K’s for 2013, there are still a few things you can do to lower your 2013 tax liability.